RangerOro/EarthCube-Website/docs/towns.md

 Make it easier for your residents to buy more plots.
 And if you have no space left in your town, consider expanding.
 :::

 When the chunk is claimed, the town mayor can manage the plot, or give it to a resident.
+Mayors may set their town's plots for sale with `/plot fs <price>`.
 Residents can buy their own plot (if for sale) with `/plot claim`, though, they **can't** actually claim chunks to their town.

 Also, if you ever find the plot too big, or want your residents to buy more plots in one go, you could create a [Quarter](/docs/quarters).